AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/solution/P2_writeup_Antonia.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are 12 German traffic signs that I found on the web:
+Here are 12 German traffic signs that I found on the web and taken myself via smartphone:

 ![No vehicle - found in Internet][image10] - 'No vehicle' - found in Internet